Dutch States Army: Strength

+Reforms after 1588

 Mercenary armies leveled the playing field.
-But they were very expensive to maintain.
+But they were expensive to maintain.
 For instance, the cost of fielding the States Army before 1609 (the year of the Twelve Years' Truce) was about 600,000 guilders annually.
 In the period between 1621 and 1629 (when the Republic was on the defensive against Spain) the cost rose to between 800,000 and 1 million guilders annually.
 After 1629 (when the Republic went on the offensive and increased the size of the army) the cost rose again to between 1.5 and 2 million guilders annually, with a peak of 3 million in 1632 (when Frederick Henry made his sweep of fortresses in the Meuse valley).
 These costs contributed to the heavy burden the Dutch tax payer had to bear: Holland alone contributed 9.3 million guilders in 1630; 11 million in 1634; 12.3 million in 1635; and in 1640 10.2 million to the war budget.
 These sums exceeded the ordinary revenues of the province.
 The difference had to be borrowed from investors.
 In 1634 the Southern Quarter of the province alone already owed 44.4 million guilders.
 Still, the Republic, and especially the province of Holland, generated so many savings that needed profitable investment opportunities, that the Dutch capital market had little trouble in generating the necessary public loans.
 The credit of the States was excellent, because the system of public finance, with its revenue streams dedicated to the service of the public debt (unique at the time in Europe, though England would copy it after 1689) attracted the confidence of investors.
-(See Economic history of the Netherlands (1500–1815)).This system of mobilization of financial resources made the Republic one of the first fiscal-military states.
+(See Economic history of the Netherlands (1500–1815)).
+This system of mobilization of financial resources made the Republic one of the first fiscal-military states.